How to Process Voice Recordings in DaVinci Resolve Using Fairlight (Free)

 Let’s Get Started

 The first thing we will want to do is even out the high and low end of the dialogue.
 To do this we’ll use the built-in Equalizer tool in Fairlight.
-Go ahead and the Fairlight tab and Mixer pane at the top right of page.
+Go ahead and open the Fairlight tab and Mixer pane at the top right of page.
 The EQ is located within the mixer.
 Double-click to open the Equalizer tab.

-1
+Figure 1

-• The line going down the centre represents how and when the EQ is modifying the input signal.
+• The blue line going down the centre represents how and when the EQ is modifying the input signal.
 By default it’s a straight line at 0dB, meaning not affecting the signal.

 • Band 1/High Pass Filter.
 This allows higher frequencies to remain unchanged while filtering out unwanted lower frequencies.